%2F%2Fusers%2F53efeff8-b18f-49e2-a519-08be5c9f2ec3%2Fratecard%2F1737008637302x374790641877806660.png&w=1200&q=75)

 "I recently enjoyed an incredible half-day offshore fishing trip in Miami with a knowledgeable and friendly captain who made the experience even better.
 The boat was well-kept and provided a smooth, comfortable ride.
+We had a successful day on the water, reeling in mahi-mahi, yellowtail snapper, Bonita, and mackerel.
+The captain's expertise ensured we stayed on the fish, making the most of our time.
+With perfect weather and calm waters, the trip was an absolute pleasure.
+Whether you're a beginner or a seasoned angler, this is a fantastic way to enjoy Miami's beautiful waters!" - A

 "A huge thank you to Captain Anthony for sharing his expertise, valuable tips, and taking us to some incredible spots.
 He provided all the gear—poles, reels, and bait—making the experience even more accessible.
 Highly recommend without hesitation!" - Betsy